-DIPLOMAS The following diplomas may be conferred by the Faculty: Undergraduate Diploma: Diploma in Adult Education and Community Development.....
-10DAED Postgraduate Diplomas and Other Diplomas Professional Diploma in Education.....
-10PDED Advanced Diploma in Educational Management and Leadership 10AEML UNDERGRADUATE DEGREES The following degrees may be conferred by the Faculty: Bachelor of Education (Lifelong Learning and Community Education)...
-10BADE 10BELP 10BEUP Bachelor of Education (Secondary) (Honours).....
-10BEDC C. POSTGRADUATE DEGREES Masters Programmes
+A. DIPLOMAS The following diplomas may be conferred by the Faculty: Undergraduate Diploma: Diploma in Lifelong Learning and Community Education 10DLCE Postgraduate Diplomas and Other Diplomas Professional Diploma in Education 10PDED Advanced Diploma in Educational Management and Leadership 10AEML B. UNDERGRADUATE DEGREES The following degrees may be conferred by the Faculty: Bachelor of Education (Lifelong Learning and Community Education) Bachelor of Education (Pre-and Lower Primary) (Honours) Bachelor of Education (Upper Primary) (Honours) Bachelor of Education (Secondary) (Honours) 10BADE 10BELP 10BEUP 10BEDC C. POSTGRADUATE DEGREES Masters Programmes Master of Education 10MEDU 10MEDL 10MECD 10MEGC 10MEIE Doctorate of Philosophy in Education (Ph.D in Education) Doctorate of Philosophy in Adult Education (Ph.D in Education) 10DEDC 10DEDA

-10MEDU

-10MEDL

-10MECD

-10MEGC

-10MEIE

-Doctorate of Philosophy in Education (Ph.D in Education) 10DEDC